Temple elephant: Tasks

 The temple elephants take part in religious ceremonies in the temple together with their mahouts.
 Their faces, trunks and ears are painted and they may also be adorned with garlands, colourful shabracks and a so-called nettipattom, which covers the forehead and part of the trunk.
 Temple elephants often also wear one or more bells around their neck or on their body.
 They are also trained in some special skills beforehand, such as bowing or assuming a kind of "prayer posture" with the trunk raised to the forehead; some elephants also learn to play the mouth organ (or harmonica).

 One of the duties of the temple elephants is to stand together with their mahout at a certain place in the temple, often near the entrance, to give blessing to the worshippers, which consists of briefly placing or tapping the trunk on their heads.
-According to a 2010 study, temple elephants in Tamil Nadu spent on average about 4 1/2 hoursdoing these blessings every day and have to stand the whole time (sometimes chained up).
+According to a 2010 study, temple elephants in Tamil Nadu spent on average about 4 1/2 hours doing these blessings every day and have to stand the whole time (sometimes chained up).
 According to Surendra Varma et al. (2009) individual elephants must give the blessing 800 to 2000 times on feast days.

 There are also special religious festivals with glamorous elephant processions and parades, which attract many tourists - the elephant parades in Kerala are particularly famous.
 Elephants and their mahouts are also hired for the big temple festivals, which can cost up to around 10,000 dollars per elephant per festival.
 The Guruvayur temple mentioned above, for example, rents out its elephants and around 2019 charged 700,000 rupees (= approx. 11,600 dollars) per day for a "celebrity elephant".